 Before we get into the mix, here are some words from Pete himself.
 We did a quick Q&A over email, and he had a lot of cool stuff to say.

 DEV/NULL: The Record Collector

 Nick: Briefly describe Blogtotheoldskool to some of our readers who aren’t familiar.
-How long has it been around for?
-How long have you been buying vinyl for?
+How long has it been around?
+How long have you been buying vinyl?

-I’ve been collecting vinyl since 1992, and got into buying jungle/drum & bas around 1997.
+I’ve been collecting vinyl since 1992 and got into buying jungle/drum & bass around 1997.
 Around 2001 I started to lose interest in the direction regular drum & bass was going (more technical production but less interesting rhythms).
-I ended up getting more into left field / choppy stuff which was coming out on labels like Reinforced Second Wave and Spore at the time.
-I also sort of switched into ‘reverse gear’ and started going back through the years I missed, especially prior to 1994.
+I ended up getting more into the left-field / choppy stuff which was coming out on labels like Reinforced Second Wave and Spore at the time.
+I also sort of switched into ‘reverse gear’ and started going back through the years I missed, especially before 1994.
 I really amped up my oldskool buying once I got out of school and got a decent job around 2004.
 Been focusing on grabbing 1991-95 breakbeat hardcore since.

 Nick: Changing music fads, the dominance of digital technology, and a bad economy have all been contributing factors to the rapid decline in the value of a lot of dance & electronic vinyl.
 However, a lot of the early 90s breakbeat hardcore you collect continues to appreciate.
 Why do you think this is?

 DEV/NULL: In my opinion, even though the value of used vinyl as a whole has gone down a lot the past 10 years, there’s been a split where the majority of tunes get cheaper and cheaper, while the rarest 1-5% (or some fixed small subset of tunes) continue to appreciate.
 Both of these cases are probably because of the effect the Internet has on record collecting.